-Overhydration should be avoided in patients with chronic liver disease with signs of cirrhosis because this may increase the size of the ascites, increase the risk of hyponatremia and predispose to variceal hemorrhage.
+Overhydration should be avoided in patients with a chronic liver disease with signs of cirrhosis because this may increase the size of the ascites, increase the risk of hyponatremia and predispose to variceal hemorrhage.

 Nutritional support with adequate calories, proteins, vitamins, and minerals is important to improve liver function.

 Alcohol abstinence and the general supportive measures are adequate in the treatment of mild to moderate alcoholic hepatitis.
 Medical treatment with glucocorticoids is not beneficial in the treatment of mild or moderate alcoholic hepatitis.

 Medical treatment with glucocorticoids (prednisolone 40 mg/day for 28 days, followed by gradual tapering of the dose over 2 to 4 weeks) is indicated in patients with severe alcoholic hepatitis in addition to the general supportive measures.

 For non-alcoholic fatty liver disease, there is no set approved medicines but the anti-inflammatory medicines like Aspirin, Ibuprofen, Naproxen Sodium, Celecoxib etc. are often prescribed.